- Professor at Florida Atlantic University

-- Colleague of, and co-author with, Palestinian Islamic Jihad leader Sami Al-Arian
+- Former research assistant to, and co-author with, Palestinian Islamic Jihad leader Sami Al-Arian

-At one time, Al Halabi served as a research assistant for University of South Florida professor Sami Al-Arian, who was the North American leader of Palestinian Islamic Jihad (PIJ).
-Al Halabi and Al-Arian co-wrote several publications, one of which was featured at a conference in Damascus — the home base of PIJ.
-When Al Halabi first sought employment at FAU, he named Al-Arian as a reference.
+From 1989-90 Alhalabi served as a research assistant for University of South Florida professor Sami Al-Arian, who at that time was the North American leader of the terrorist group Palestinian Islamic Jihad (PIJ).
+Alhalabi and Al-Arian co-wrote several publications, one of which was featured at a conference in Damascus, the home base of PIJ.
+In 1996 Alhalabi sought employment at Florida Atlantic University (FAU), and he named Al-Arian as a reference.

 Soon thereafter, Alhalabi began teaching computer science and engineering at FAU, where he and fellow professor Mohammad Khalid Hamza co-founded the campus Muslim Student Organization.
 Also during their tenure together at FAU, Alhalabi and Hamza received nearly $1 million worth of research grants which included travel expenses to conferences in various locations.
 In 1998, Alhalabi and Hamza collaborated with Ibrahim Dremali to establish the Florida-based Islamic Center of Boca Raton (ICBR).
 They also started a computer business venture called Cadet.

 Another noteworthy ally of Alhalabi was his “close friend,” Hussam Jubara, who co-founded, along with Sami Al-Arian, the Islamic Committee for Palestine.
 In 2003 Jubara was charged and convicted of felony immigration fraud, and in 2004 he was deported from the United States.